 The Strategy Formula

 Because we believe strategy is so important and should be accessible to all businesses, big and small, we break strategy down into something we call The Strategy Formula.

 The strategy formula asks you to consider “your why”, as well as the impact you’d like to have – financially and socially, as well as the environment in which you operate.

 As we work through each of these areas, we create your organisation’s strategy.

 Every good strategy starts with good questions.
 And we’d love to share some questions you should start asking to build your organisations’s strategy.

 If you’d like to get started with building your strategy, you can download our guide, “Questions to Ask When Creating a Profitable & Impactful Business Strategy“.

 Questions to ask when creating an impactful & profitable business strategy

-In this guide you’ll be presented with a series of questions to prepare you and your team to set-up a digital discipleship ministry at your church.
-You will also learn how a digital discipleship ministry can help your church fulfil its mission.
+In this guide you’ll be presented with a series of questions to prepare you and your team to set-up a strategy for your business.